 How popular is the baby name Anika in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Anika and check out all the blog posts that mention the name Anika.
+Plus, check out all the blog posts that mention the name Anika.

 New Zealand’s top Maori baby names of 2013 were announced last month.